lasersquad0/FileFind/README.md

 - You can do wildcards search.
 Two wildcards are supported: * and ?.
 - Search term is automatically highlighted in search results for your convenience
 - All your searches are stored in search history and automatically shown once you type new search
-- In addition to by name you can do search by file/folder size, modified date, and file attributes.
+- In addition to by name you can do search by file/folder size, modified/created/access date, and file attributes.
 Press Advanced search button to see additional search options.
 - Results can be sorted by Name, Size, File Type, Modified Date, Created, Last Access, Path.
 - You can hide columns that you don't need.
 - Width and order of columns is automatically saved and restored next FinderX run.